joelouthan/Theologicus/src/pastorals/1-timothy6-20-21.md

 #### Protect what you are reading--especially online

->1 Timothy 1:3-4 (CSB) As I urged you when I went to Macedonia, remain in Ephesus so that you may instruct certain people not to teach false doctrine or to pay attention to myths and endless genealogies.
+>1 Timothy 1:3-4 As I urged you when I went to Macedonia, remain in Ephesus so that you may instruct certain people not to teach false doctrine or to pay attention to myths and endless genealogies.
 These promote empty speculations rather than God’s plan, which operates by faith.

->1 Timothy 4:6-7 (CSB) If you point these things out to the brothers and sisters, you will be a good servant of Christ Jesus, nourished by the words of the faith and the good teaching that you have followed.
+>1 Timothy 4:6-7 If you point these things out to the brothers and sisters, you will be a good servant of Christ Jesus, nourished by the words of the faith and the good teaching that you have followed.
 But have nothing to do with pointless and silly myths.
 Rather, train yourself in godliness.

 - Love conspiracy theories.